Apply for an LLC Tax ID (EIN) Number

 Yes, LLC’s need a Tax ID for:

-- Working with Vendors Certain vendors may not do business with an LLC that does not have a tax ID.
+Certain vendors may not do business with an LLC that does not have a federal tax ID number.
 LLCs that sell items to the public are required to get a tax ID number.
-Having a tax ID number allows an LLC to purchase items at wholesale from certain vendors, whereas this may not be possible for a business that does not have a tax ID number.
+Having a tax ID number allows an LLC to purchase items wholesale from certain vendors, whereas this may not be possible for a business that does not have a tax ID number.

 Limited Liability Company Definition

 A limited liability company (LLC) is a structure allowed by state statute.
 An LLC is formed by filing articles of organization with the individual state’s secretary of state.
 Owners of an LLC are called members.
 If an LLC has just one owner, it’s a single-member LLC.
 If there are 2 or more owners, it is a multi-member LLC.